University of California

 Newly hired employees, newly benefit-eligible employees and those experiencing a qualifying life event can enroll through their UCPath online account during their Period of Initial Eligibility.

-You must re-enroll annually during Open Enrollment (from Oct.
-30 to Nov.
-21, 2025) if you want to continue participating.
+You must re-enroll annually during Open Enrollment if you want to continue participating.
 Enrollment does not continue automatically into the next plan year.

 How the plan works

 You contribute up to the IRS limit each year to use for qualifying dependent care expenses.
-In 2025, that’s $5,000, increasing to $7,500 in 2026.
+In 2026, that’s $5,000 for most people.
 Your FSA contributions are deducted from your paycheck before taxes are withheld, which reduces your taxable income and saves you money on taxes (depending on your situation).

 The Dependent Care FSA is a use-it-or-lose-it plan, with a grace period for using the funds in your account.
-You’ll lose any money over the carryover amount that you haven’t spent on eligible expenses by the end of the grace period, and claimed by the deadline.
+You’ll lose any money that you haven’t spent on eligible expenses by the end of the grace period, and claimed by the deadline.

 More information